-How do I find the best hand mill?
+How do I find the best hand grinder?

-On the coffee hand mill horizon there is a wide range from no-name products for €20 to grinders that cost several hundred euros.
-We want to help you identify the right hand mill for you.
+The coffee grinder market ranges from no-name products for €20 to grinders costing several hundred euros.
+We want to help you identify the right hand grinder for you.

-In this article we will also discuss the hand mills available in our online shop, but the criteria and information discussed are also generally valid and applicable to other hand mills.
+In this article, we will also discuss the hand mills available in our online shop, but the criteria and tips discussed are also generally valid and applicable to other hand mills.

 Which hand mill is right for me?

-Choosing the right grinder depends largely on which coffees you drink and which preparation method you use.
-Espresso, filter coffee, French press or mocha pot.
+Choosing the right grinder depends largely on the type of coffee you drink and the preparation method you use: espresso, filter coffee, French press, or mocha pot.

-The general rule is: the finer the grind required, the higher quality the hand mill and the grinder must be.
-Fine espresso grinds are the Champions League, so to speak.
+As a general rule, the finer the required grind, the higher quality the hand grinder and grinder must be.
+Fine espresso grinds are, so to speak, the Champions League.

-This also means that the more espresso capability you want, the higher the purchase price will be.
+This also means that the more espresso-capable you want, the higher the purchase price will be.

-Important factors for using a hand mill are the quality of workmanship, longevity, suitability for everyday use and the grinder.
+Other important factors for using a hand mill are the quality of workmanship, durability, suitability for everyday use and the grinding mechanism.

 Processing quality and durability of hand mills

-Tip: ask the seller before buying whether he offers spare parts or repairs for the mill.
+Tip: Before buying, ask the seller if he offers spare parts or repairs for the mill.

 Which is the best hand mill grinder?